Psalm 36 – Mercy to the Heavens

 b.
 Therefore the children of men put their trust under the shadow of Your wings: The merciful God is a place of rest and protection for the people of God.
 God invites all among the children of men to find this refuge of trust in Him.

 i.
 There are two main ways that commentators understand the figure shadow of Your wings.
-Some take it to mean the wings of the cherubim that are over the throne of God and represented in His tabernacle and temple including the ark of the covenant, the very representation of His throne.
+Some take it to mean the wings of the cherubim represented in His tabernacle and the later temple.
+Cherubim wings were depicted on the lid of the ark of the covenant, which was the representation of God’s throne.
 Others take it in the sense that a hen covers her young chicks under her wings to protect, hide, and shelter them.

 ii.
-“These, speaking after the figure, are the two wings of the Divine goodness, under which the children of men take refuge.
+“These…are the two wings of the Divine goodness, under which the children of men take refuge.
 The allusion may be to the wings of the cherubim, above the mercy-seat.”
 (Clarke)

 iii.
 “As chickens in a storm, or when the puttock threateneth, hover and cover under the hen.”
 (Trapp)